 Ouch!
 Who knew that our rebellion, our desire to do things our way regardless of what anyone says, was so intrinsically part of us!

 Rom 7:8 But sin, seizing the opportunity afforded by the commandment, produced in me every kind of covetous [sinful] desire.

-When we hear a command of God (something we are supposed to or expected to do), sin uses the opportunity to arouse all kinds of wrong desires in us, particularly rebellion.
+When we hear a command of God (something that He wants us to do for our own good and His glory), sin uses the opportunity to arouse all kinds of wrong desires in us, particularly rebellion.

 Rom 7:11 For sin, seizing the opportunity afforded by the commandment, deceived me, and through the commandment put me to death.

 Or, “for sin, seizing the opportunity of my moral weakness and getting a hold on me through my rebellion and disobedience, beguiled and entrapped me and, acting as a weapon, killed me spiritually.
 (AMP)

 Rom 7:24 What a wretched man I am!
 Who will rescue me from this body of death?

 We cannot release ourselves from our shackles of sin.
 They are wrapped up in our flesh.

 Axiom: Dead people can’t do anything.
 We, being spiritually dead, need to have the breath of life breathed into us.
 Who will do this for us?